 The White Mountain Lakes County Recreation Improvement District was established in 1993 to maintain a stable and adequate water level for lake use all through the year.
 The District's annual budget for maintenance and improvements is assessed through a Special District Property Tax to the properties within the Distrtict boundary.
 There are approximately 3,400 land parcels of varying size from residential lots to undeveloped acreage that share the District expenses and the owners of those parcels are District Members.
 Lake use is then reserved exclusively for District Members and their authorized guests.

 The District employs regular maintenance/lake patrol personnel to serve the needs of the lake users and an administrator to provide quarterly reports to the Board of Directors.

 The governing Board of Directors are the same five people that make up the Navajo County Board of Supervisors.
 The Board will hold a Spring Community Town Hall each year to receive feedback from the community.
 Suggestions from the community can be emailed or given to the Administrator or the Clerk of the Board of Directors.
 Contact information can be found on our Contact Page.

-The District also owns property on Carr Circle and Snyder Circle as well as most all of the property that Silver Creek flows over downstream from Bourdon Ranch Road.
-Use of these properties and the creek below Bourdon Ranch Road is also restricted to Members and authorized users.
+The District also owns property on Carr Circle and Snider Circle as well as most all of the property that Silver Creek flows over downstream from Bourdon Ranch Road.
+Use of these properties and the creek below Bourdon Ranch Road is also restricted to District Members and authorized guests.
 There are a few easements that give Members access to the creek from roads to the south shore of the creek.
 Please note this portion of the creek and the lake do not require a fishing license.